 Migraines are experienced by approximately 16 percent of American adults.
 Women are three times as likely to suffer from this debilitating condition.
 Triggers vary from person to person, but some are definitely more common than others.
 At least, that was what a study showed that was recently published.

-To learn more about the connection between head and neck injuries and migraines download our complimentary e-book Natural and Drug-Free Ways to End Your Migraines by clicking the image below.
+To learn more about the connection between neck injuries and migraines download our free e-book below.

 Food and drink are often blamed as common migraine triggers.
 However, many of the culprits were not very common in the study.
-For example, only 0.9% of participants had migraines triggered by cheese and fewer than 3% suffered migraines after wine and chocolate.
+For example, only 0.9% of participants had migraines triggered by cheese and fewer than 3% suffered head pain after wine and chocolate.
 Caffeine, nuts, and MSG were the most common triggers in food and drink.
 On the other hand, loud noises, bright lights, and odors affected between 22 and 26 percent of participants.
 What was the most common trigger?

 At Upper Cervical Chiropractic of Sacramento, we have the diagnostic tools to identify upper cervical misalignments.
 Then we tailor a program of gentle adjustments to correct the misalignment for each individual patient.
 For many, such corrections help with migraines right from the first adjustment.
-This is especially true for patients who experience neck pain along with the migraines.
+This is especially true for patients who experience neck pain along with the head pain.

-To schedule a complimentary consultation with Dr. Gottlieb call 916-965-7155 or just click the button below.
+To schedule a complimentary consultation with Dr. Gottlieb, call 916-655-0569, or just click the button below.

 If you are outside of the local area, you can find an Upper Cervical Doctor near you at www.uppercervicalawareness.com.